skvk18/Computer-Network-Project/README.md

 # Computer-Network-Project
-Pipe and some servers are implemented using C language
+Pipe and some servers are implemented using C language.
+Programs will run on Unix system not in windows.
+Example: CentOS, Redhat etc